icarusxxy/How-to-migrate-Netflix-profiles-export-and-import-ratings-My-List-and-watch-history-/README.md

 3. You'll be prompted to enter your Netflix password, if the password and the profile name is correct, a `.json` file will be created under the current directory.
 4. Use the following command to import the `.json` ratings to the new profile:
 `netflix-migrate --email new@example.com --profile NewProfileName --import ratings.json`
 5. Login into the new profile, or use the text-file/`.csv` you saved in the first step to check if the import is correct and complete.
-This should be fine.
+In my case the import is succeeded and seems life all of my ratings is now in the new profile without any omission.
 If not, head to the [original repo site](https://github.com/LBBO/netflix-migrate) to find out further support.

 ### 3. Export and Import Watch List

 1. Use the Chromium browser and install this extension: ["Netflix Watch List Manager"](https://chrome.google.com/webstore/detail/netflix-watch-list-manage/obgidigipndchfoaapdbldekffjpmmfa?hl=en).
 2. Follow the extension's instruction, first login into the old profile and go to the [MyListOrder page](https://www.netflix.com/mylistorder) and change the list order to munaul instead of Netflix's recommendation.
 3. Go to the [My-List page](https://www.netflix.com/browse/my-list) and click the extension icon, and click the "Export" button.
 4. This will generate another `.json` file containing your watch list, composed of the title and the movieID.
-In my case howere, comparing to the text-file/.csv you saved in the first step, there are lacking some of the movies & shows (for me it is 323 out of 351).
+In my case howere, comparing to the text-file/`.csv` you saved in the first step, there are lacking some of the movies & shows (for me it is 323 out of 351).
 5. Next, login into the _new_ profile and go to the [My-List page](https://www.netflix.com/browse/my-list), click the extension icon, and finally click the "Import" button.
 6. This should import _all_ of the movies/shows you just export, yet again, I'm encountering some lacking, only got 234 out of 323.
-7. If you want to compare what didn't being imported, just export again and compare the two `.json` files, and you can manually add them if you want.
+7. If you want to compare what didn't being imported, just export again and compare the two `.json` files, or again compare to the text-file/`.csv` from the first step, and you can manually add them if you want.

 ### 4. Import watch history